rmoekzmoyai9/wall-of-rain/Readme.md

 ## My solutions
 One way to solve this is to generate a 2d array and check each open space if it is between two heights.
 This will be the purpose of array_approach.php .

+#### Array method performance and limits
+The memory use of this method appears to be exponetial based on the length of the wall and maximum height.
+When cranking the inputs to 10,000 PHP ran out of memory.
+Currently, this method can only handle positive heights.